 It can be hard to measure out every portion of food you eat.
 Yet there are some simple ways to know that you are eating the right serving sizes.
-These tips will help you choose adjust portion sizes to help with weight loss.
+Following these tips can help you control portion sizes for healthy weight loss.

 A recommended serving size is the amount of each food that you are supposed to eat during a meal or snack.
 A portion is the amount of food that you actually eat.
 If you eat more or less than the recommended serving size, you may get either too much or too little of the nutrients you need.

 People with diabetes who use the exchange list for carb counting should keep in mind that a "serving" on the exchange list will not always be the same as the recommended serving size.